Mandar800/E-Farm/README.md

 # E-Farm
-Android Application to Buy Groceries online.
-Vendor will list product with price, Customers will place order from app and the groceries will be delivered to Home -
+E-Commerce Android Application to Buy Groceries Online.
+Vendor will list products with price, Customers will place order from app and the groceries will be delivered to Home.
-PHP MySQL Backend hosted on 000Webhost

 ### Tools and Libraries Used
 - Android Studio 4.0